JackHarris67/mod-collection/README.md

 ### Modding Tools
 * **[Animpoint Scan](/../../releases/tag/animpoint-scan)** - Tool to scan animpoints within 10m on Y press.
 * **[Garbage Collector Profiler](/../../releases/tag/gc-profiler)** - Tool for measuring and diagnosing LUA Garbage Collector to troubleshoot scripts generating LUA Garbage.

-### Unfinished / In The Works
-* **[Bounty Tasks Rework](/../../releases/tag/bounty-task-rework)** - Script injecting into default Bounty Tasks system to add new mechanics on top and change existing ones.
-Somewhat tested but lacks a lot of features and polish.